 Individually designed stretching exercises should be undertaken as soon as inflammation has reduced, as this will reduce myospasms and promote lymphatic drainage and improved blood flow.

-A MASS4D® customised orthotic intervention would address structural problems of the foot, which need to be treated in order to eradicate compensatory movements that could further exacerbate pressure on the joints, muscles and tendons of the lower limbs.
+It is also necessary to address any structural problems of the foot in order to eradicate compensatory movements that could further exacerbate pressure on the joints, muscles and tendons of the lower limbs.

-By optimally re-distributing pressure in the lower limbs and re-aligning the muscles, tendons and ligaments of the body, MASS4D® foot orthotics can be used as a preventative measure to protect against kinetic chain dysfunction.
+By optimally re-distributing pressure in the lower limbs and re-aligning the muscles, tendons and ligaments of the body, supportive foot devices can be used as a preventative measure to protect against kinetic chain dysfunction.

 Copyright 2017 MASS4D® All rights reserved.